-GLU supports pushing an instance of a GLU.Engine as a Docker container to a container registry such as Dockerhub, Azure Container Registry or AWS Elastic Container Registry/ ECR.
+GLU supports deploying a GLU.Engine instance as a Docker container to various container registries like Dockerhub, Azure Container Registry, or AWS Elastic Container Registry/ ECR.
+Whichever container registry you choose to use, the configuration and support are your responsibility.

-All fields on the Docker tab as below are mandatory.
+All fields on the Docker tab as below are mandatory:

 name | Value | Description |